prachiambarte04/prachiambarte04/README.md

 ---

-### ✅ Object Detection Project (YOLO) - (Working)
+### ✅ Leaf Disease Detection using YOLOv8

-* Learning annotation and object detection using YOLO
+* Built an object detection model using YOLOv8 on 8,000+ images
-* Working on identifying plant nutrient deficiencies
+* Performed data annotation, preprocessing, and training
+* Optimized confidence threshold for better predictions
+* Developed a Streamlit web app for real-time detection with bounding boxes

+🔗 GitHub:
 ---

 ### ✅ Streamlit Data App